Jai Ho (film)

 Jai Ho is a 2014 Indian Hindi-language political action drama film directed by Sohail Khan, who also produced the film under the banner Sohail Khan Productions and co-produced by Sunil Lulla under Eros International, which distributed the film.
 It is an official remake of the Telugu film Stalin, which is also inspired by the American-drama film Pay It Forward.
-The film stars Salman Khan, Tabu, Daisy Shah, Danny Denzongpa, Sana Khan and Aditya Pancholi, while Sunil Shetty, and Genelia D'Souza make cameo appearances.
+The film stars Salman Khan, Tabu, Daisy Shah, Danny Denzongpa, Sana Khan and Aditya Pancholi, while Suniel Shetty and Genelia D'Souza make cameo appearances.

 Jai Ho was released on 24 January 2014, during the Republic Day weekend, and received mixed reviews from critics.
 It became a commercial success grossing ₹195 crore at the box office, becoming the sixth highest-grossing Bollywood film of 2014.